Blueflowerss/cdda-TDG-mod/README.md

 		-next usages should teleport you to the last door you used to exit the dimension -exit
 		-a metal door, use it to return to the door you used to enter the dimension.
+	-decision tree
+		-can rarely be found in the offices
+		-you can use it to exchange your yellow orbs for purple orbs.
+		-The exchange rate is "80 small yellow / 20 regular yellow = 1 purple"
+		-Open the suggestions :p
 	-some changes to the backrooms
 		-making it more walkable
 		-adding more furniture